-When students lack motivation or effort, educational interventions that increase the quality or quantity of school resources may have no impact on student achievement.
+Educational interventions that increase the quality or quantity of school resources may have no impact on student achievement if students lack effort or motivation.
 A more effective way of raising achievement could be incentivizing students to perform well in school.
 In this paper, I study whether students respond to non-financial incentives for higher grades, exploiting a reform in Stockholm that made compulsory school grades the sole criteria for admission to high school.
-Using a difference-in-differences design, I find that the reform increased students' grade rank in compulsory school by 3.5 percentile points on average.
-Estimates of the unconditional quantile treatment show that the largest shifts occurred in the middle of the grade distribution, where the performance incentives are strongest.
+Using a difference-in-differences design, I find that the reform increased students’ grade point average in compulsory school by 10% of a standard deviation on average.
+Estimates of the unconditional quantile treatment effects show that the largest shifts occurred just above the middle of the grade distribution, where the performance incentives were strongest.
 I perform a variety of checks to support the hypothesis that these effects were driven by changes in student effort rather than changes in school grading practices.
 My findings suggest that behavioral responses from students drive the results.
 Thus, strengthening the performance incentives implicit in the design of the education system can have a positive effect on student achievement.

 The effect of degree selectivity on teachers' initial job placements

 Teachers with stronger academic credentials tend to work in schools with students from more advantaged backgrounds.
 This paper contributes to an emerging literature on the mechanisms that drive these sorting patterns.
-With register data covering all college graduates and teachers in Chile between 2007 and 2017, I examine whether earning a more selective teaching degree has a causal effect on where graduates teach at the start of their career.
+With register data covering all college graduates and teachers in Chile between 2007 and 2020, I examine whether earning a more selective teaching degree has a causal effect on the type of schools where graduates teach at the start of their career.
 For identification, I exploit a college placement mechanism that generates hundreds of admission cutoffs around which access to more selective teaching programs is essentially random.
-Using the variation near these cutoffs in a regression discontinuity design, I find no evidence that degree selectivity affects the type of schools where graduates find their first teaching job.
-This holds for several school attributes on which teachers typically sort: location; public or private ownership; and socioeconomic composition of the student body.
+Using the variation around these cutoffs in a regression discontinuity design, I find suggestive evidence that graduating from a more selective teacher program has an effect on teachers' initial job placements.
+In particular, it increases the probability of working in more urbanized areas and in publicly-subsidized private schools.

 Teacher credentials, per-pupil spending, and student performance in adult education